Call Now Book Now

 The price for testing for an STD varies depending on the area and the clinic you go to.
 From a rough estimation, the cost should range from £45 to £695.

-GUM usually represents genitourinary medicine.
-A gum clinic is a unit where there is a doctor-patient session about sexual health.
+usually represents genitourinary medicine.
+A clinic is a unit where there is a doctor-patient session about sexual health.
 This unit is usually a part of a health care centre or hospital.
 This unit is concerned with offering sexual health services to patients and getting them informed about contraception and STIs.
 They usually offer advice on how to prevent STIs if you haven’t contracted any or how to manage it if you have.

-The major duty of a GUM clinic is to provide sexual health services like testing and offering treatments for many sexually transmitted infections (STIs).
+The major duty of a clinic is to provide sexual health services like testing and offering treatments for many sexually transmitted infections (STIs).

-GUM clinics test for sexually transmitted infections and treat the treatable ones in a very confidential way.
-In a good GUM clinic, you will find specialists in sexual health who will help you carry out the test and treat the STI.
+clinics test for sexually transmitted infections and treat the treatable ones in a very confidential way.
+In a good clinic, you will find specialists in sexual health who will help you carry out the test and treat the STI.

 The three most common symptoms for STIs are: